When Is the Best Time

 - Less than 4.000 females migrate 1000 miles for mating and nesting in the French Frigate Shoals every 2 – 7+ years.

-- The green sea turtles mainly feed on algae and seaweed.
+- Green sea turtles mainly feed on algae and seaweed.

 - They can get roughly 70 to 80 years old.